-It consists of part of your inner ear which detects head position and movement as well as other parts of our brain that communicate together to tell our body where we are in space.
+It consists of your inner ear which detects head position and movement, as well as other parts of our brain that communicate together to tell our body where we are in space.

-Even your vision and auditory system (ear), and facial muscles all make up your vestibular system.
+Even your vision, auditory system (ear), and facial muscles are a part of your vestibular system.

 The vestibular system is critical for controlling balance, posture and movement when walking.

-The problem is when your brain is not receiving the correct information from the vestibular system it throws off your balance and ability to hold your posture.
+When your brain is not receiving the correct information from the vestibular system, it throws off your balance and ability to hold your posture.

-Which can cause stiffness in the muscles, constant fatigue, neck pains, headaches, and body aches.
+This can cause stiffness in the neck and trunk muscles, constant fatigue, neck pains, headaches, and body aches.

 Does vestibular rehabilitation work?

-In fact, 39 studies involving 2442 patients with vestibular problems experienced significant relief from their vestibular symptoms after VRT therapy.
+In fact, 39 studies involving 2442 patients show that those with vestibular problems experience significant relief from their symptoms after VRT therapy.